Sea Of Tranquility

 I read this in a single day - the 2nd of December 2023, while in India.

-It’s a book similar to Cloud Atlas, with interweaving plotlines through four centuries, all connected by a single moment in an airship terminal where time collapses and joins a few strangers.
+It’s a book similar to Cloud Atlas, with interweaving plotlines through four centuries, all connected by a single moment in an airship terminal where time glitches and links a few strangers.
+Emily St John Mandel is quickly becoming one of my favourite writers, in a league with Becky Chambers and Erin Morgenstern.
+Her prose is lucid, crystal clear, and so so beautiful.
+She writes hauntingly and with such perspicacity of character and emotion.

-I thought it was also a very meta book, particularly the sequences with Olive, an author who is on a book tour, newly famous due to a book about a pandemic, when a pandemic breaks out in real life, and who is thinking of writing an entirely different sci fi book, just to escape during lockdown.
+I thought it was also a very meta book, particularly the sequences with Olive, an author who is on a book tour, newly famous due to a book about a pandemic, when a pandemic breaks out in real life, and who is thinking of writing an entirely different sci fi book in order to escape her life during lockdown.
+This was written with COVID in mind, and it’s all the better for the sheer weight of experience and anecdote the autoreferentiality brings.

 I cried at the end.